Initial tests show COVID-19 infections rise to 17 in Georgia

-FILE - In this Feb.
-4, 2020 file photo, Gov. Brian Kemp announces legislation to cut five mandatory standardized tests for Georgia public school students, including four in high school, during a news conference ... more

-ATLANTA (AP) — Five more people in Georgia have tested positive for COVID-19, and the Centers for Disease Control, health officials said late Sunday.
+ATLANTA (AP) — Five more people in Georgia have tested positive for COVID-19, as disease fears spread to additional school districts.

 The 17 cases are from eight Georgia counties: Cherokee, Cobb, DeKalb, Gwinnett, Fayette, Floyd, Fulton, and Polk, according to a statement from Gov. Brian Kemp.

-Note: An earlier version of this story has been corrected to show that latest numbers from Georgia were released late Monday night, not late Sunday night.